run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_tensorflow_attach.md

 ## runai tensorflow attach

-Attach to a running container in a tf training job
+attach to a running container in a tf training job

 ```
 runai tensorflow attach [WORKLOAD_NAME] [flags]